 Chapter 2.
-Sustainable Growth outlines a land use vision for the Plan and presents the City System, which describes the physical make-up of the City over the long term and provides the comprehensive overall framework to guide growth and development over the horizon of the Plan and beyond.
+Sustainable Growth outlines a community vision for the Plan and presents the City System, which describes the physical make-up of the city over the long-term and provides the comprehensive overall framework to guide growth and development over the horizon of the Plan and beyond.